 Vitamin D is the most common vitamin deficiency in children.

-In fact, your child may need a Vitamin D supplement if they have a low milk and dairy intake, are lactose intolerant or have a milk allergy.
-Also, if your child lives in a climate with little sunlight or has a dark skin complexion, they’re at an increased risk for Vitamin D deficiency.
+Your child may need a Vitamin D supplement if they have low milk and dairy intake, are lactose intolerant, or have a milk allergy.
+If your child lives in a climate with little sunlight or has a dark skin complexion, they’re at an increased risk for Vitamin D deficiency.

 4) Vegan and vegetarian supplementation

-Lastly, if your child has a vegan or vegetarian lifestyle, they may be missing key nutrients from animal proteins or dairy products.
-Therefore, they may need additional supplementation of Vitamins B12, B6, and D as well as calcium, iron, and zinc.
+Lastly, if your child has a vegan or vegetarian lifestyle, they may be missing essential nutrients from animal proteins or dairy products.
+Therefore, they may need additional supplementation of Vitamins B12, B6, and D, and minerals calcium, iron, and zinc.

 If your child has a specific medical condition, a limited diet, or is taking medications, your registered dietitian or doctor will be able to recommend if a multivitamin is right for them!